 Sometimes the direction display on the compass may not change after a turn.
-To rectify this, stop the vehicle and push and hold the both personal light switches until "C" appears on the display.
+To rectify this, stop the vehicle and push and hold the "E/M" button until the "CAL" indication appears on the compass display.
+(At this time, the compass display is locked in "N".)